HISTORICAL JÁVEA WALK

 19th Century Madrilenian school of Romanticism

-In this lecture, we will learn about the Madrilenian School of Romanticism who followed a style originated by Francisco Goya.
+In this class, we will learn about the Madrilenian School of Romanticism who followed a style originated by Francisco Goya.

-INTRODUCTION by Karla Darocas, Hons.
+Instructor: Karla Ingleton Darocas, Hons.
 B.A.
 Fine Arts

 The 18th Century Rise & Fall of the Rococo Style in Spain